-Create an order, take a PIN payment and invoice items#
+Start an order, take a PIN terminal payment and invoice the items#

 Overview#

-3. Attach a PIN payment method with addPaymentMethodToOrder
+4. Attach the PIN payment method and terminal with addPaymentMethodToOrder

 Input: CreateOrderInput!